RoboJackets/apiary/docs/members/access-override.rst

 Once you have completed all required tasks, click **Request Access** on the **New Member Access** card.

-If you run into any issues, please ask in `#it-helpdesk`_.
+If you run into any issues, please ask in :slack:`it-helpdesk`.

 .. note::
    If you're not eligible for a self-service access override, the card will not appear on your dashboard.
-Please ask in `#it-helpdesk`_ for assistance.
+Please ask in :slack:`it-helpdesk` for assistance.

-.. _#it-helpdesk: slack://channel?team=T033JPZLT&id=C29Q3D8K0